Laura X: National Clearinghouse on Marital and Date Rape

-Marital and Date Rape Legislation
+Marital and date rape legislation

 In 1979 Laura X led a successful campaign to make marital rape a crime in California.
 She also acted as a consultant to 45 other state campaigns on marital and date rape, as well as collecting and maintaining documents about the status of exemptions from prosecution in rape laws.
 Repeal of date and marital rape exemptions occurred in 45 states, in Federal and military law, in the laws of Guam and Puerto Rico, and the laws of twenty other countries.

 As the leader of NCMDR’s campaign against marital rape, Laura X appeared on dozens of local and national TV and radio shows, including 60 Minutes, The Phil Donahue Show, Seattle Today, Sally Jessie Raphael, Geraldo, the Today Show, CBS News, and the Gary Collins show.

 In September 1999 Laura X published her memoir "Accomplishing the Impossible: an Advocate's Notes from the Successful Campaign to Make Marital and Date Rape a Crime in All 50 U.S. States and Other Countries" in Violence Against Women: An International and Interdisciplinary Journal.

-Awards and Recognitions
+Awards and recognitions

-As Laura Rand Orthwein, in 1959 she was Queen of the Veiled Prophet Ball in St. Louis, Missouri.
+As Laura Rand Orthwein, was a debutante in 1959 who was crowned Queen of the Veiled Prophet Ball in St. Louis, Missouri.